EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 ## Portal Page Design

-To become familiar with the *EOSIO Developers Portal* design, standard page layout, and navigation, see the [Portal Design](10_portal-design) section.
+To become familiar with the *EOSIO Developer Portal* design, standard page layout, and navigation, see the [Portal Design](10_portal-design) section.

 ## New to Blockchain Development?

-The Developers Portal has documentation and onboarding resources to help you get started with the EOSIO blockchain platform.
+The EOSIO Developer Portal has documentation and onboarding resources to help you get started with the EOSIO blockchain platform.
 Explore the following learning resources to acquire functional knowledge of the EOSIO platform.

 ### EOSIO Getting Started Guide
 Orient yourself with the EOSIO development environment and basic smart contract development.
 For detailed instructions on setting up your development environment and deploying your first smart contract, see the [_EOSIO Getting Started Guide_](../30_getting-started-guide).